 - Mix the binder with minimum water.
 Sprinkle kala jeera (nigella seeds) in the mix.
-The water of wet leaves will be sufficient to stick the binders to the leaves.
+The water from wet leaves will be sufficient to stick the binders to the leaves.

-- Do not chop the leaves, put the whole leaf in to the binder mix, and take care that the leaves do not get crushed or too much damaged otherwise it will become slimy.
+- Do not chop the leaves, put the whole leaf into the binder mix, and take care that the leaves do not get crushed or too much damaged otherwise they will become slimy.

 - In the meanwhile put a flat tawa or nonstick fry pan on heat for shallow fry.